kushyzee/100-days-of-code/log.md

 **Today's progress**: completed CS50 problem set 5

 **Thoughts**: This problem was much easier than I thought and everything became easier after I wrote the pseudocode and broke the problem into smaller components

+### Day 45: August 8.
+2022

+**Today's progress**: learnt about asymptotic analysis

+**Thoughts**: I was supposed to continue with CS50 course today but I decided to just read up on this week's topic before watching the video for week 5, so I went to YouTube and watched the data structure course videos from neso academy